clickbait-challenge/snapper/README.md

 **Define variables in src/main/resources/local.properties:** <br />

-	- resources: path where the resources are stored.<br />
+	- resources: path where the resources are stored.
 	- stopClickbaitPython: path to python script executing the external feature extraction. (/resources/stop_clickbait_paper/mass_extractor.py)

 A set of features is extracted using an external framework.
 Refer to https://github.com/bhargaviparanjape/clickbait for installation instructions.
 Replace the utility.py with /resources/stop_clickbait_paper/utility.py

 **Initialize parameters** <br />

-	auth = true or false.
+	- auth = true or false.
 Whether to use authentication for connecting to mongoDB.
 Default value = false;
-		if auth = true define credentials in mongo.properties file (/src/main/resources) mainDB =  name of the main database where intermediate data will be stored.
+		if auth = true define credentials in mongo.properties file (/src/main/resources)
+	- mainDB =  name of the main database where intermediate data will be stored.
-	ProbCollection1stLevel = collection name where the probabilities that form the feature vector for the second level classification are stored.
+	- ProbCollection1stLevel = collection name where the probabilities that form the feature vector for the second level classification are stored.

 Main class *ClickbaitChallenge* in *gr.iti.mklab* package.
 Provide command line arguments: